StarGazingHomies/StarGazingHomies/README.md

 - 👋 Hi, I’m @StarGazingHomies
+- I'm a high school student (as of this update) in Canada
-- 👀 I’m interested in Minecraft & My Little Pony
+- I’m interested in Minecraft & My Little Pony
-- 🌱 I’m currently learning Java and how to mod Minecraft
+- I’m currently doing random stuff I feel ike
-- 📫 stargazinghomies@gmail.com
+- stargazinghomies@gmail.com

 Please get off my profile now...
 I mean, if that's okay with you.